MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ## Credit Risk Analysis Report
 ### Overview of the analysis

 In this Challenge, we utilized a stuctured machine learning logistic regression model to evaluate the loan risk of borrowers.
 This determination was based off of a variety of factors.
-Thses fators include: <br>
+These fators include: <br>
 * Loan Size
 * Interest Rate
 * Borrower Income